amosr/papers/2024pipit/reviews/ecoop24-resubmit-changes.md

 The changes generally follow the previously-discussed changes suggested by the reviewers, as well as the expansion to include the strengthened contribution of mechanised soundness of verification ("entailment of proof obligations").
 The changes are detailed below.

+We are not resubmitting the artefact evaluation as the changes do not affect the evaluation.

 # Changes to address reviewer comments

 ## Section 2: time-triggered networks